How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 March 16, 2026/Sam Gros

-If you have not nailed collection yet, start with how to collect user feedback in-app.
-Analysis quality depends heavily on what you capture and when.
+If you haven't nailed the collection step yet, start with how to collect user feedback in-app.
+The quality of your analysis is capped by the quality of what you capture.

 Most teams begin analysis with a pile of feedback.
-They should begin with the outputs they want.
+The teams that get it right begin with the question they want the analysis to answer.

 • how urgent or emotional those themes are